Emil Haury

-Emil Walter "Doc" Haury (May 2, 1904 in Newton, Kansas – December 5, 1992 in Tucson, Arizona) was an influential archaeologist who specialized in the archaeology of the American Southwest.
+Emil Walter "Doc" Haury (May 2, 1904 in Newton, Kansas – December 5, 1992 in Tucson, Arizona) was an American archaeologist who specialized in the archaeology of the American Southwest.

 He is most famous for his work at Snaketown, a Hohokam site in Arizona.

 Early years

 Emil was the youngest of four children born to Professor Gustav A. Haury and Clara K. Ruth Haury.
 Gustav was a professor at Bethel College a Mennonite college in Newton.
 When they were both six, Emil Haury met his future first wife, Hulda Penner, when she and her family visited Newton from a nearby Mennonite community.

 College career

 After graduating high school in 1923, Emil then attended the University of Arizona where he earned his bachelor's degree in 1927 and his M.A. in 1928.
 It was during the 1928–29 school year that he earned his first teaching position.
 In 1934 Haury earned his PhD from Harvard University.